opensearch-project/project-website/_events/_0000-0000-dev-officehours-dashboards.markdown

 eventdate: 2023-05-05 10:00:00 -0700
 # the title - this is how it will show up in listing and headings on the site:
 title: OpenSearch Dashboards Developer Office Hours - YYYY-MM-DD
-# if your event has an online component, put it here:
+# if your event has an online component, put it here (mind the time-zone and daylight saving time!):
 online: true
+# If the event is online, remove the next line, otherwise uncomment and adjust it:
+# tz: Pacific/Tahiti
 # This is for the sign up button
 signup:
     # the link URL